 Wireless music listening!
-Oh the joys of remotely manipulating playlists and adjusting sound settings is a marvelous one.
+Oh, the joys of remotely manipulating playlists and adjusting sound settings is a marvelous one.
 Yet in our house, for some time wireless audio enjoyment consisted of the wife or I dispatching our mildly compliant offspring to press this button or that on our home theater system.
 Effective?
 Yes!
 Crude?
 Immensely!
 An adequate Bluetooth placeholder…?
 Only if I squint really hard and paint my daughter’s chompers blue!
 This is definitely one of the best Bluetooth speakers on the market.

 Thus, Edifier to the rescue!
 Today we give you the Edifier e3350BT Prima BT speaker system.
 It’s a stationary 2.1 Bluetooth speaker system with a tethered control unit.
 Bluetooth tech is version 2.1 and the Bluetooth profile is A2DP.
-Edifier has a variety color options including Black, White, Silver, Burnt Orange and Gem Blue–and they all look HOT!
+Edifier has a variety of color options including Black, White, Silver, Burnt Orange, and Gem Blue–and they all look HOT!
 They could be great party speakers.
 You should also go through our Fluance Fi30 Bluetooth Speaker review which is also as elegant as this model.

 The sound quality on the Prisma BT set is like a new diapason.
 I have indeed found my cost-effective standard for Bluetooth speakers in the $100+ range.
 Rich, full audio with Windex-washed clarity is what meets your ears at the gates of “Canorous” City.
 I can’t get enough of the audio.
 The tweeters are 2-way satellites.
 Midrange speakers come in as a pair of 3/4 70mm speakers.
 Moreover, each of these sets of speakers is magnetically shielded.
 You can also go through our DBEST Duo Bluetooth Rechargeable Mini-Speaker Set review for much smaller and portable speakers.

 For added “thump” spin the dial on the 5-inch fire driver subwoofer.
-It’s a nice touch for fine tuning your variety of music choices.
-The bass control adds just enough flexibility to cater to a number of music styles.
+It’s a nice touch for fine-tuning your variety of music choices.
+The bass control adds just enough flexibility to cater to many music styles.
 The attached multi-function wired volume control is a pretty basic dial.
 Yet I truly appreciate this method and not the seesaw-style button found on other speaker units, like the Doss wireless Bluetooth portable speaker.
 This makes for quicker and simpler volume adjustments.
-The volume control also has a flip up door which hides a pair of ports for AUX and headphone jack.
-For this Edifier also included a 3.5mm connector cable.
+The volume control also has a flip-up door which hides a pair of ports for AUX and headphone jack.
+This Edifier also included a 3.5mm connector cable.
 All you need are the tunes.